berke-turk/ping-checker/README.md

 I have created a useful package to periodically check whether your own APIs, web services are running or the response they return.
 And I will develop this project to print custom 404 status logs at intervals you specify.
 These improvements will be included in future releases.

-## Built With

-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Installation